-Before the RADIO is able to receive a packet, it must first ramp up in RX mode, see RXRU in Radio states on page 184 and Receive sequence on page 186.
+Before RADIO is able to receive a packet, it must first ramp up in RX mode.
+See RXRU in Radio states on page 187 and Receive sequence on page 189 for more information.

 An RXRU ramp up sequence is initiated when the RXEN task is triggered.
-After the RADIO has successfully ramped up it will generate the READY event indicating that a packet reception can be initiated.
+After RADIO has successfully ramped up it will generate the READY event indicating that a packet reception can be initiated.
 A packet reception is initiated by triggering the START task.
-As illustrated in Radio states on page 184, the START task can first be triggered after the RADIO has entered into the RXIDLE state.
+As illustrated in Radio states on page 187, the START task can first be triggered after RADIO has entered into the RXIDLE state.

-The following figure shows a single packet reception where the CPU manually triggers the different tasks needed to control the flow of the RADIO, i.e. no shortcuts are used.
+The following figure shows a single packet reception where the CPU manually triggers the different tasks needed to control the flow of RADIO, i.e. no shortcuts are used.
 If shortcuts are not used, a certain amount of delay caused by CPU execution is expected between READY and START, and between END and DISABLE.
-The RADIO will be listening and possibly receiving undefined data, represented with an 'X', from START and until a packet with valid preamble (P) is received.
+RADIO will be listening and possibly receiving undefined data, represented with an 'X', from START and until a packet with valid preamble (P) is received.

-Figure 66: Receive sequence
+Figure 69: Receive sequence

-The following figure shows a slightly modified version of the receive sequence, where the RADIO is configured to use shortcuts between READY and START, and between END and DISABLE, which means that no delay is introduced.
+The following figure shows a modified version of the receive sequence, where RADIO is configured to use shortcuts between READY and START, and between END and DISABLE, which means that no delay is introduced.

-Figure 67: Receive sequence using shortcuts to avoid delays
+Figure 70: Receive sequence using shortcuts to avoid delays

-The RADIO is able to receive consecutive packets without having to disable and re-enable the RADIO between packets, as illustrated in the figure below.
+RADIO is able to receive consecutive packets without having to disable and re-enable RADIO between packets, as illustrated in the following figure.

-Figure 68: Reception of multiple packets
+Figure 71: Reception of multiple packets